jrforrest/sysunit/doc/src/how_it_works.md

 ## Shell Execution

-Sysunit simply pipes your scripts into a shell interpreter, potentially over some intermediary like SSH or Docker, runs its hooks, and captures the output.
+Sysunit simply pipes your scripts into a shell interpreter, potentially over some intermediary like SSH or Docker, runs its hooks, and parses its output to separate emitted values from regular output.

-Execution of hooks from units is interleaved, since, for example, dependencies of a unit need to be known and executed before it is.
-These hooks are all run in subshells, so they can't affect the environment of other units.
+Execution of hooks from units is interleaved, since, for example, dependencies need to be retrieved from a unit (which requires executing its deps hook) before its `check` and `apply` or `remove` hooks are run.
+These hooks are all run in subshells, so they don't affect the environment of other units.

 ## Hooks

+# How Sysunit Works

 The shell environment hooks run in is set up with someting like this: